-Available on the NSW Department of Planning and Environment website at www.industry.nsw.gov.au/water
+Available on the NSW Department of Climate Change, Energy, the Environment and Water website at www.industry.nsw.gov.au/water

-C - Estimated in the range +/- 50%
+C-Estimated in the range +/- 50%

 Water Sharing Plan for the Macquarie Regulated River Water Source 2016

 The estimation of domestic and stock rights uses a series of estimates for water usage, stocking rates, population and property shape based on local knowledge to calculate riparian (stock and domestic) requirements in megalitres per year.
 The annual extraction for Domestic and Stock rights in the water accounts is assumed to be the estimated figure stated in the Water Sharing Plan for the Macquarie and Cudgegong Regulated Rivers Water Source 2016 being 973 megalitres per year for Macquarie and 227 megalitres per year for Cudgegong.